-System view, Layer 2 Ethernet interface view, port group view, Layer 2 aggregate interface view
+System view, Layer 2 Ethernet interface view, VLAN view (available only on the HP 5500 EI), port group view, Layer 2 aggregate interface view

 Use mac-address mac-learning disable to disable MAC address learning.
-Depending on the view that you entered, you can disable it globally, or on a Layer 2 interface or a group of Ethernet ports.
+Depending on the view that you entered, you can disable it globally, on a Layer 2 interface or a group of Ethernet ports, or on a VLAN.

 Use undo mac-address mac-learning disable to enable MAC address learning.
-Depending on the view that you entered, you can disable it globally, or on a Layer 2 interface or a group of Ethernet ports.
+Depending on the view that you entered, you can disable it globally, on a Layer 2 interface or a group of Ethernet ports, or on a VIAN.